Why you might worry about crooked teeth

 Crowns or caps are prosthetics fixed onto a tooth.
 They are generally used to cover a damaged or broken tooth as they hide the appearance of the break, but also serve to strengthen any remaining part of the tooth, and allow the tooth to function as it previously did.
 They can also be used to correct the appearance of a crooked tooth.

-A number of different types of crowns may be used for a particular fix, including ceramic crowns (which match well to natural tooth colour), gold and other metal alloys, which are very strong, and porcelain crowns fused to metal, which increases the strength of the crown.
+A number of different types of crowns may be used for a particular fix, including ceramic crowns (which match well to natural tooth colour), gold and other metal alloys, which are very strong.
+You can also get porcelain crowns for crooked teeth; the porcelain crowns are fused to metal, which increases the strength of the crown.

-Why not take the chance to boost your self esteem and your dental health by straightening those teeth?
-Contact the team at Beachside Complete Dental care and Dental Implant centre to book a consultation and learn about which treatment options are suited to you.
+Why not take the chance to boost your self-esteem and your dental health by straightening those teeth?
+Check out our expert team of dentists at our Frankston dental clinic.
+Book a consultation and learn about which crooked teeth treatment options are best suited for your needs.